BearToCode/carta/docs/src/pages/api/extension.svelte.md

 Where the element will be placed.

+### `grammarRules`

+Type: `GrammarRule[]`

+Custom Markdown TextMate grammar rules for Shiki.
+They will be injected into the language.

 ### `highlightRules`

-Type: `ShjLanguageDefinition`
+Type: `HighlightingRule[]`

-Custom markdown highlighting rules.
-See [Speed-Highlight Wiki](https://github.com/speed-highlight/core/wiki/Create-or-suggest-new-languages) for more info.
+Custom highlighting rules for ShiKi.
+They will be injected into the selected theme.

 ### `onLoad`